sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 In the project test video both the functions are used to detect lane lines.

-The first function above takes in a binary warped image and tkaes a histogram of the bottom half of the image.
+The first function above takes in a binary warped image and takes a histogram of the bottom half of the image.
 I then find the peak of the left and right halves of the histogram.
 These will be the starting point for the left and right lines.
 I then proceed to perform a sliding window search and choose the number of windows and the height of the windows.
 I then identify the x and y positions of all nonzero pixels in the image and appropriately set the margins.
 Then i have a for loop to step through the window one by one.
 I find the left and right indices and append them to lists.
 I extract left and right line pixel positions and finally fit a second order polynomial to each.
 This function iself is enough to find lanes in the test images.

 This needs to be enhanced for the video since we do not want to go through the entire process of window search for each and every frame in the video.
 My **advanced_find_lines** function takes in a binary warped image.
 It extracts left and right line pixel positions and fits in a second order polynomial.

-As an intermediate step to actually visualize the lines in the bianry warped image i have another function called **visualize_the_lines** which takes in a binary warped image as input.
+As an intermediate step to actually visualize the lines in the binary warped image i have another function called **visualize_the_lines** which takes in a binary warped image as input.

 ```sh
 def visualize_the_lines(binary_warped):
 ```

-the function above generates x and y values for plotting.
+The function above generates x and y values for plotting.
 Then creates an image to draw on and an image to show the selection window.
 Then generate a polygon to illustrate the search window area and recast the x and y points into usable format for cv2.fillPoly().
 Then draw the lane onto the warped blank image.
 Examples can be seen below.

 ![alt text][image14]